Marileen/Vertretungsplan/readme.md

 ## Installation
 <pre>pip install -r requirements.txt</pre>

->> You also need the secret.py file for credentials of webpush and mail
+>> You also need the secret.py file in package Vertretungsplan for credentials of webpush and mail

 ### run server
 <pre>python manage.py runserver</pre>